 Доступно с лицензией Location Referencing.

-The Split Centerline By Measure tool is a centerline feature class editing tool available in ArcGIS Roads and Highways.
+The Split Centerline By Measure tool is one of the centerline feature class editing tools available in ArcGIS Roads and Highways.
 This tool is useful if you know the measure value on a route for the location of the split.
 The tool splits a centerline into two contiguous parts on either side of the measure value of the route.

-Roads and Highways also supports splitting a centerline by point (at the location clicked on the map) or splitting a multipart centerline into singlepart features.
+Roads and Highways also supports splitting a centerline at the location clicked on the map (see Split a centerline by point).

 - Add the

-centerline feature class and network feature class to a map.
+centerline and network feature class to a map.